Devised by the Blue Peter production staff and hosted by Radio One DJ Noel Edmonds,

 who was only too happy to give up his weekday breakfast shift.
 Edmonds had a previous

-children television show format with the Wednesday tea-
+attempt at the children television show format with the Wednesday tea-

 Despite its unpopularity with most children, everyone knew the phone number was 01 811 8055.
-Every week promo clips were shown, while a guest act would perform live and be questioned by children over the phone.
+Every week promo clips were shown, while a guest pop star would mime to a couple of songs and be questioned by children over the phone.

 Despite being a children's show, no children were actually seen in the studio, unlike

 Tiswas where they were the co-